miketimofeev/CSharp---Exercise---Other---Laboratory-Work-4/README.md

 ## Notes

 Several linters such as markdownlint, shellcheck and gendarme are used in CI.
-You have to install [Flowgorithm](http://www.flowgorithm.org/index.htm) to open flowchart.
+You have to install [Flowgorithm](http://www.flowgorithm.org/index.htm) to open flowchart (with fprg extension) if there is one or use draw.io (when file has drawio extension).